Livermorium: Unsuccessful synthesis attempts

 The first search for element 116, using the reaction between ^{248}Cm and ^{48}Ca, was performed in 1977 by Ken Hulet and his team at the Lawrence Livermore National Laboratory (LLNL).
 They were unable to detect any atoms of livermorium.
 Yuri Oganessian and his team at the Flerov Laboratory of Nuclear Reactions (FLNR) in the Joint Institute for Nuclear Research (JINR) subsequently attempted the reaction in 1978 and met failure.
 In 1985, in a joint experiment between Berkeley and Peter Armbruster's team at GSI, the result was again negative, with a calculated cross section limit of 10–100 pb.
-Work on reactions with ^{48}Ca, which had proved very useful in the synthesis of nobelium from the ^{nat}Pb+^{48}Ca reaction, nevertheless continued at Dubna, with a superheavy element separator being developed in 1989, a search for target materials and starting of collaborations with LLNL being started in 1990, production of more intense ^{48}Ca beams being started in 1996, and preparations for long-term experiments with 3 orders of magnitude higher sensitivity being performed in the early 1990s.
+Work on reactions with ^{48}Ca, which had proved very useful in the synthesis of nobelium from the ^{nat}Pb+^{48}Ca reaction, nevertheless continued at Dubna, with a superheavy element separator being developed in 1989, a search for target materials and starting of collaborations with LLNL beginning in 1990, production of more intense ^{48}Ca beams beginning in 1996, and preparations for long-term experiments with 3 orders of magnitude higher sensitivity being performed in the early 1990s.
 This work led directly to the production of new isotopes of elements 112 to 118 in the reactions of ^{48}Ca with actinide targets and the discovery of the 5 heaviest elements on the periodic table: flerovium, moscovium, livermorium, tennessine, and oganesson.

 In 1995, an international team led by Sigurd Hofmann at the Gesellschaft für Schwerionenforschung (GSI) in Darmstadt, Germany attempted to synthesise element 116 in a radiative capture reaction (in which the compound nucleus de-excites through pure gamma emission without evaporating neutrons) between a lead-208 target and selenium-82 projectiles.
 No atoms of element 116 were identified.